{\Phi}eat: Physically Grounded Material Feature Representation: Method

 \subsection{Training Objectives}

-The self-supervised training of \methodName follows the formulation of DINOv3~\cite{simeoni2025dinov3}, adapted to physically varying input pairs.
-Each batch contains 2 global crops and 8 local crops extracted from $N$ renderings $(x_1, ..., x_N)$ of the same material under different lighting and geometry.
+\methodName follows the self-supervised formulation of DINOv3~\cite{simeoni2025dinov3}, extending it with weak supervision on unlabelled physically varying input pairs.
+Each batch contains 2 global crops and 8 local crops extracted from $N$ renderings $(x_1, ..., x_N)$ of the \textbf{same material under different lighting and geometry}.
 For each crop, the network produces both global and patch-level embeddings.
-Following DINOv3~\cite{simeoni2025dinov3}, we use a combination of image-level objective $\mathcal{L}_{DINO}$ and a patch-level latent reconstruction objective~\cite{zhou2021ibot} $\mathcal{L}_{iBOT}$, as well as a $\mathcal{L}_{KoLeo}$ regularizer and Gram anchoring.
-We complement these objectives introducing an in-batch contrastive term which pulls together representations of the same material while pushing away the embedding corresponding to different materials.
+Following DINOv3~\cite{simeoni2025dinov3}, we use a combination of image-level objective $\mathcal{L}_{image}$ and a patch-level latent reconstruction objective~\cite{zhou2021ibot} $\mathcal{L}_{iBOT}$, as well as a $\mathcal{L}_{KoLeo}$ regularizer and Gram anchoring.
+We complement these objectives by introducing an \textbf{in-batch contrastive term} which pulls together representations of the same material while pushing away the embeddings corresponding to different materials.
 This combination of objectives encourages alignment between physically equivalent renderings while maintaining diversity across unrelated materials.

-\paragraph{Image-level objective.} The global alignment loss follows the formulation of the DINOv3 objective~\cite{simeoni2025dinov3}, which replaces the centering and sharpening mechanisms of DINOv2 with the Sinkhorn–Knopp normalization from SwAV~\cite{caron2020unsupervised}.
+\myparagraph{Image-level objective.} The global alignment loss follows the formulation of the DINOv3 objective~\cite{simeoni2025dinov3}, which replaces the centering and sharpening mechanisms of DINOv2 with the Sinkhorn–Knopp normalization from SwAV~\cite{caron2020unsupervised}.
 Such normalization of the teacher probabilities enforces balanced assignments over $K$ learnable prototypes, improving stability and preventing feature collapse.
+Let $f_s(v)$ and $f_t(v)$ be the student and teacher global embeddings for view $v$, and let $W = [w_1,\dots,w_K]^\top \in \mathbb{R}^{K \times D}$ be the learnable prototype matrix.
+Student probabilities are